kjda/TranslationBundle/README.md

 What is missing?
 ===============
-exporting translations to resource files importing resource files to the database a better domain management & domain detection while capturing keys
+exporting translations to resource files.
+importing resource files to the database.
+a better domain management & domain detection while capturing keys.